Movatterモバイル変換

 • Till Death Do Us Hart (August 25, 1996)

-Lionel Stander reprised his role as Max in five of the movies before his death from lung cancer on November 30, 1994.
-His last screen appearance was inSecrets of the Hart, which aired in March 1995.
+Lionel Stander reprised his role as Max in the first five movies until his death from lung cancer on November 30, 1995.
+His last screen appearance was inSecrets of the Hart.

 Remakes

-In 2002,Alan Cumming was attached to star in a series being developed for ABC that was being touted as a "gayHart to Hart".
-TitledMr and Mr Nash, the planned series featured a gay couple, both interior designers, who "stumble upon a murder each week", but it never went into production.[9]
-In September of 2015,Deadline Hollywood reported thatNBC had made a script commitment to aHart to Hart remake series featuring a gay male couple.
-Written by Christopher Fife and produced byCarol Mendelsohn and Julie Weitz, the new series was described as "a modern and sexy retelling of the classic series that focuses on by-the-book attorney Jonathan Hart and free-spirited investigator Dan Hartman, who must balance the two sides of their life: action-packed crime-solving in the midst of newly found domesticity."[10]
-But as of late September of 2020, that series was not known to be in production either.
+In 2002,Alan Cumming was attached to a series being developed for ABC touted as a "gayHart to Hart".
+TitledMr and Mr Nash, the planned series featured a gay couple, both interior designers, who "stumble upon a murder each week", but never went into production.[9]
+In September 2015,Deadline Hollywood reported thatNBC made a script commitment to aHart to Hart remake series featuring a gay male couple.
+Written by Christopher Fife and produced byCarol Mendelsohn and Julie Weitz, the new series, which also did not come to pass, was described as "a modern and sexy retelling of the classic series that focuses on by-the-book attorney Jonathan Hart and free-spirited investigator Dan Hartman, who must balance the two sides of their life: action-packed crime-solving in the midst of newly found domesticity."[10]

 Home media